AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

  * `"per-feature"` - The user can add an observation of a feature based on the state of the feature's `allow_off_transect_observations` property.

+# `transect-label`
+This property is optional.
+If provided it must be a sting.
+The default is `"Transect"`.
+Other appropriate choices might be `"Observing"`, `"Survey"`, or `"Trail"`.
+This text is used with `▶️` as the label in the start/stop observing button.
+Also, the attribute editor will be titled `{transect-label} Info` e.g. `Survey Info`. instead of `Mission Properties` as in previous versions.

 # `mission`